mnubo/dbevolv/README.md

 Note: most of the settings can have a default value at the top, but can be overriden for a given environment.
 See for example `create_database_statement` in the above example.

-The `build.sbt` file should activate the `dbschemas` SBT plugin that will take care of everything:
+The `build.sbt` file should activate the `Dbevolv` SBT plugin that will take care of everything:

-    enablePlugins(DbSchemasPlugin)
+    enablePlugins(DbevolvPlugin)

+    organization := "your organization name"

 The `version.sbt` file should contain the initial version of this particular schema manager.
 Always 1.0.0 for new project, this will be automatically managed in Jenkins after each build: